Samory-909/virt-scripts/README.md

 2. Quickbuilder, guests spwaning with pre-builded images
 3. Devices management

-If you already have images at stock, there exists beter ways to automate and manage libvirt guest like those nice scripts :
+If you already have images at stock, there exists better ways to automate and manage libvirt guest like those nice scripts :

 * in python :  `kcli` (https://github.com/karmab/kcli)
 * in bash : https://github.com/vpenso/libvirt-shell-functions